-My PhD, funded by Leeds Doctoral College, focussed upon understanding the Gender Pay Gap through a framework of Hegemonic Masculinity.
-As an undergradute, I graduated first First Class Honours in Business and Management at the University of Lincoln.
+My PhD, funded by Leeds Doctoral College, aims to understand the Gender Pay Gap through a framework of Hegemonic Masculinity.
+As an undergradute, I graduated with first class honours in Business and Management at the University of Lincoln.
 Following this, I completed my Masters with Distinction in Organisational Behaviour at the University of Leeds.
-During my undergraduate and masters studies I became interested in the way gender is socially constructed within organisations and the subsequent inequalities observable in both historcial and contemporary contexts of work.

 LUBS3001 Gender and Equality at Work in Comparative Perspectives

 LUBS1765 Business and Society (Social Theory)